 Whisk the eggs and sugar together, and pour in the milk and vanilla.
 Stir well.

-Add the sunflower oil, dates and raisins.
+Add the sunflower oil.
 Sieve the flour with the bicarbonate of soda and salt, and add to the mixture with the bran.
 Mix again and cover tightly until needed – this mixture will keep in the fridge for up to 30 days (during which time the bran will swell).

 To make the Muffins: